sjsu-library/unionist/_items/unionist--text-0099.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: A meeting of the “Anti-Slavery Society of Plainfield and its vicinity,” will be<br>holden at the Central Factory school house in Plainfield on WEDNESDAY the 11st<br>inst., at half past six, P.M.&nbsp; An address is expected from<br>Rev.
+transcription: 'A meeting of the “Anti-Slavery Society of Plainfield and its vicinity,” will be holden at the Central Factory school house in Plainfield on WEDNESDAY the 11th inst., at half past six, P.M.
+An address is expected from Rev. S.J.
-  S.J.
 MAY.
-Ladies and gentlemen who feel an interest in the cause, are<br>respectfully invited to attend.<br>
+Ladies and gentlemen who feel an interest in the cause, are respectfully invited to attend. '
 scholarlyNotes:
-commentary:
+commentary: Note the explicit invitation to women as well as men.
+Charles Burleigh's father Rinaldo, and elder brother John, were also involved in this inaugural meeting.
 relatedPeople: Samuel J. May
 featured:
 repeated: